cavuslargul-gif/n8n-automation-portfolio/06 – AI & Education: Enterprise RAG Knowledge Base/README.md

 ## Background
 Built with data sovereignty as a first-class requirement.
 Qdrant was chosen over US-based alternatives (Pinecone, Weaviate) because all vectors remain on EU infrastructure — directly relevant for German public sector, healthcare, and enterprise clients subject to GDPR.

-##

-Part of the n8n Automation Portfolio by Gül Cavuslar — guel-cavuslar.netlify.app